GoingOffRoading/For_Antebios/Traefik/README.md

 This is not well documented and is missing from the Traefik guides.
 To redirect port 80 traffic to port 443 so that all traffic lands on https:// (instead of the insecure http://), you need to deploy a RedirectSceme:

     kubectl apply -f traefik-RedirectScheme.yaml

+# Done?

+If this worked, go to the Plex directory for the pattern to expose a service to the web